 "The view from the Morningstar Investment Conference is that [international stocks] are looking exceptionally cheap relative to U.S. stocks right now," began a recent article on Morningstar.com.3 This is certainly true when comparing markets on a price/earnings basis.
-Though the U.S. has long traded at a premium, and this makes sense given growth and profitability of many of its leading companies, the gap has widened dramatically in recent years.
-In the 2004-07 time frame, the U.S. sometimes traded below a 15% premium.
-U.S. stocks were 57% more expensive at the end of 2023's first quarter.
+Though the U.S. has long traded at a premium, justified by the growth and profitability of many of its leading companies, the gap has widened dramatically in recent years.
+In the 2004-07 time frame, U.S. equities sometimes traded below a 15% premium.
+U.S. stocks were 60% more expensive as of mid-2023.